Cosby5/All-My-Stars/README.md

 ## Go

+- [SubhadeepSen/QuickText-ChatServer](https://github.com/SubhadeepSen/QuickText-ChatServer) - An instant messaging application with the following features.
+The backend of this project is written in Go Language and the front end is written in HTML, CSS and Javascript.
 - [inkeliz/gowebview](https://github.com/inkeliz/gowebview) - Simple WebView for Golang, avoiding CGO for Windows.
 - [glauth/glauth](https://github.com/glauth/glauth) - A lightweight LDAP server for development, home use, or CI
 - [jpillora/chisel](https://github.com/jpillora/chisel) - A fast TCP/UDP tunnel over HTTP